LASRIDOR/Labyrinth-Solver-Data-Structure-Course-Project-/README.md

 # Description of the algorithms and purpose of the exercise:

+A C ++ program that performs two main purposes:
+1. Exit a given maze.
+2. Creation of a random maze.

 You will be asked to write a function that exits a maze using the queue and a function that creates a maze using the stack.
 A maze is simply a two-dimensional array of walls and free spaces, with or without any given free space a wall.
-Represents free space by space and wall by, * with the entire maze surrounded by walls, except for the corner of the entrance
-And the corner of the exit.
+We represent a free space by space and a wall by, * where the whole maze is surrounded by walls, except for the corner of the entrance and the corner of the exit.

 The beginning of the maze will be in the upper left corner and the exit of the maze will be in the lower right corner.

-(0,0) and the slot

-, (h, w) when the top left square is in place
+The maze has of course height and width, (h, w) when the upper left square is in place (0,0) and the right lower square is in place (h-1, w-1).

-The maze has of course height and width

-The lower right is in place w-1) (h-1,

-In a proper maze the bottom row, top row, left column and right column will always have walls Represented by asterisks, except for entering and exiting the maze.
+In a proper maze the bottom row, top row, left column and right column will always have walls represented by asterisks, except for entering and exiting the maze.

-It is said that two squares in the maze are "accessible" if they are neighbors in the maze and are in the same row or column, and there is no space between them wall.
-Note that it is forbidden to walk diagonally, but only in four directions (left, right, up, down, (of course) Only if there is no wall.
+It is said that two squares in the maze are "accessible" if they are neighbors in the maze and are in the same row or column, and there is no wall between them.
+Note that it is forbidden to walk diagonally, but only in four directions (left, right, up, down,) of course only if there is no wall.

 # Maze Solution by Queue: